Date(s) - 10/10/16 - 10/12/16

 - “Why are they louder than us?”
 (Understanding proper processing)

 - “Do we really live in a digital world” (understanding 1’s & 0’s / A-D conversion)

 - “Too much of the good stuff” (understanding digital compression)

 - “It goes in here & comes out there” (review of AM and FM/TV RF generation)

 - “Are we coming in clear?” (review of FM/TV antennas plus AM non-DA & DA systems)

 - “The FCC is in the lobby” (Overview of FCC rules)

 - “I need that by COB today” (engineering management)

-The 3-day course will be held at The Colorado Media School, Monday, October 8th through Wednesday, October 10th.
-Each day starts at 9:00 A.M. and ends around 4:00 P.M.
+The 3-day course will be held at The Colorado Media School, Monday, October 10th through Wednesday, October 12th.
+Each day starts at 9:00 A.M. and will wrap around 4:00 P.M.

-We welcome all to attend FOR FREE, but there is a limit to the class size.
-Registration closes on October 3rd.
+We welcome all to attend and there is no fee, but there is a limit to the class size.
+Registration closes when the class size limit is reached or October 5th, whichever occurs first.
 Transportation, meals and lodging are the responsibility of the attendee.